<< <%SKIN-STRTRANS-SYNTOC%> >>

 On Computer A, use the Backup/Restore ⇒ Backup Database menu option to backup the database file.
 The database file is named OrganizationName.S4A, where OrganizationName is your File Name from the Maintenance ⇒ Organization Info window.
 It gets backed up to a file named OrganizationName-YYYY-MM-DD.HH.MM.SS.S4ABackup or OrganizationName-YYYY-MM-DD.S4ABackup, where YYYY-MM-DD is replaced by the backup date and HH.MM.SS by the time.
 Back it up to a transportable medium such as a USB memory key, a writeable CD, or a diskette (if it fits).

 Bring that backup over to the other computer (Computer B).
 Start ACCOUNTS, and use the Backup/Restore ⇒ Restore Database menu option to restore the database from the backup, which copies it over top of any existing database with the same file name on that computer.
-(Alternatively, if ACCOUNTS is not running, you can start the restore by just double-clicking on the backup file, and following the prompts that come up.)
+(Alternatively, you can start the restore by just double-clicking on the backup file, and following the prompts that come up.)

 Method 2: Use Email Backups